10 most common car repairs and auto repair financing explained

 3. Car battery

 Car batteries have a lifespan of two to five years.
 At some point, you will likely need to change your car battery.
 What you pay to replace your car battery may vary significantly, depending on your vehicle type and the battery type.
-It’s typical to pay anywhere in the neighborhood of $80-120 for a car battery.
-But the cost may go upwards to $200.
+It’s typical to pay anywhere around $260-320 for a car battery.
+But the cost may go up as high as $400 in some cases!

 4. Break pads